Lemonochrme/clover/README.md

 ## ❓ How to Install ❓

-Simply install [*Visual Studio Code*](https://code.visualstudio.com/Download) or any app that supports [*PlatformIO*](https://platformio.org/).
+1. Simply install [*Visual Studio Code*](https://code.visualstudio.com/Download) or any app that supports [*PlatformIO*](https://platformio.org/).
 Then install this extension on your favorite IDE.

+2. Write your Wi-Fi *SSID* and *password* in a created `.env` file inside the `embedded` directory.

-Follow the guidelines on the components connections, flash the program and you are good to go !
+3. Follow the guidelines on the components connections, flash the program and you are good to go !

-*NB: f the screen is not detected, the program may not start.*
+*NB: If the screen is not detected, the program may not start.*